The Projects and Construction Review: Brazil

 - the Brazilian Business Arbitration Centre in the state of Minas Gerais;

 - the CIESP/FIESP Chamber of Conciliation, Mediation and Arbitration;

 - the FGV Chamber of Conciliation and Arbitration; and

 - the Mediation and Arbitration Chamber of the Institute of Engineering of São Paulo.

-The following important amendments were recently made to the Brazilian Arbitration Law:
+The following important amendments were made to the Arbitration Law in 2015:

 - One of the most controversial issues in the 1996 Arbitration Law was whether public entities were allowed to be a party to arbitral proceedings.
 The amendments expressly allow public entities to use arbitration should the dispute relate to disposable economic rights.
 Pursuant to the amendments, arbitration involving public entities shall always remain public.